Thinking of cycling to work? It’s easy!

 What are we doing at Milton Park?

-At Milton Park, we have been working with our Travel Forum and Bike Users’ Group on plans to reduce the speed limit through the Park to 20mph.
-To align ourselves with other measures across the county, we are aiming to fast-track our plans to implement this speed limit reduction before people start to return to work in significant numbers.
+At Milton Park, we have been working with our Travel Forum and Bike Users’ Group and reduced the speed limit through the Park to 20mph.

 We have also just opened phase 1 of the new footpath and cycleway between the Backhill Tunnel and Kelaart’s Field which will link to the newly improved Peep-o-Day Lane to Abingdon.
 You can read more here.
 I often share that I can cycle from Milton Park to Abingdon bridge in 17 minutes on an ebike.
 The average time during the morning peak along the A34 is 32 minutes.